Egypt–Ethiopia relations

 Egypt–Ethiopia relations are the bilateral relations between the governments of Egypt and Ethiopia.
 Both countries established diplomatic ties in 1927 to be the oldest on the African continent and one of the oldest in the world.
 They are both members of the African Union, Nile Basin Initiative and share a relation of special nature due to their crucial roles in vital issues such as the Nile water file and the interest both share on establishing security in the Horn of Africa region by combating terrorism and piracy.
 In 2021, Ethiopia closed its embassy in Cairo due to financial reasons.
 In November 2022, Ethiopia reopened its embassy in Cairo.
+Currently, the relationship is extremely tense because of the Grand Ethiopian Renaissance Dam issue, and Egyptian troops and weapons have been stationed in Somalia, angering Ethiopia.
+Egypt, for its part, is angry about Ethiopia's unilateral fillings of the dam.
+Both countries have lodged complaints before the UN on this issue.

 History

 The first contact between the two people dates back nearly seven thousand years ago when the ancient Egyptians launched their earliest recorded expedition to the Land of Punt under Sahure of the Fifth Dynasty although Punt gold dates back to even earlier times during the rule of King Khufu of the Fourth Dynasty.
-Ancient Egyptians called this place Ta-neter (The Gods' Land) and viewed it as a mysterious and unknown land of great fortune.
+Ancient Egyptians called this place Ta netjer (The Gods' Land) and viewed it as a mysterious and unknown land of great fortune.
 They frequently engaged in trade expeditions with their partners in Punt where they acquired gold, incense, ebony, ivory, slaves, exotic animals and skins.

-Egypt under the Muhammad Ali Pasha dynasty attempted to modernize and form an Egyptian empire, engaging in many wars, against the Ottomans, the Sudanese and others.
+The history of Ethiopian-Egyptian conflict would begin in Medieval Ethiopia when the Christian kingdom and Mamluk Sultanate were in conflict over the persecution of Copts, leadership of Ethiopia's own church, and Mamluk support for Muslim regional enemies.
+Under the Muhammad Ali Pasha dynasty attempted to modernize and form an Egyptian empire, engaging in many wars, against the Ottomans, the Sudanese and others.
+The Ethiopian–Ottoman border conflict was an undeclared war between the Ottoman province of Egypt and various Ethiopian warlords occurring soon after the Egyptian conquest of Sudan and as an extension of the greater Ottoman-Ethiopian wars.
+By the middle of the 19th century, the Ethiopians and Turco-Egyptians faced each other across an undefined and contested border.
+Muhammad Ali initially entertained the idea of conquering all of Tigray and Amhara, but by the middle of the 19th century Egypt had only limited objectives in Ethiopia, namely to establish its authority over the mineral rich slopes of the Ethiopian peripheral areas.
 In the 1870s, Egypt invaded Ethiopia resulting in an Ethiopian victory in the resulting Hewett Treaty.